Classical Harp Specialist

 About Jaymee Haefner

 Jaymee Haefner’s performances have been described by Daniel Buckley as possessing “an air of dreamy lyricism… interlocking melody lines with the deftness of a dancer’s footwork.”
-Jaymee joined the University of North Texas (UNT) faculty in 2006 and was appointed as Director of Undergraduate Studies for the College of Music in 2010.
-Recently featured at the 50th Anniversary American Harp Society (AHS) National Conference in New York City, and the 2014 AHS National Conference in New Orleans, she has also performed throughout the Dallas‐Fort Worth area, in Mexico, the Czech Republic, and Russia.
-Her recordings include features with the Bloomington Pops Orchestra, baritone Daniel Narducci and Alfredo Rolando Ortiz.
+Joseph Gold wrote that her “subtlety of touch reminded [him] of the immortal Nicanor Zabaleta.”
+Jaymee has taught at the University of North Texas (UNT) since 2006 and was appointed as director of undergraduate studies for the College of Music in 2010.

-You can learn more about Haefner at theprofessionalharpist.com.
+You can learn more about Jaymee Haefner at www.theprofessionalharpist.com.